-Once the transaction has been completed, we will look at your objectives for the funds and help you to identify your future tax strategy.
-This may include income tax and inheritance tax planning to ensure that your overall wealth objectives are met.
+Once the transaction has been completed, we’ll look at your objectives for the funds and help you create your future wealth strategy.
+This may include income tax and inheritance tax planning to make sure you can enjoy and pass on your wealth in line with your goals.